 Exploring the Ruins

-Once you’ve made your way to the ruins, you have a few options.
+Once you’ve made your way through the jungle, you’ll find that there are plenty of things to do in Tikal.
 While a guide is recommended, you can also choose to explore independently.
 Either way, be sure to first head to the Great Plaza in order to view its breathtaking restored temples up close.
+There’s a lot to take in here, so be sure to climb the accessible structures and platforms to get the best views and photographs.
 Afterward, head over to the Plaza of the Seven Temples to view both the temples themselves and the famed Mayan ballcourts.
 From here, head to the nearby Mundo Perdido (Lost World) to explore the largest ceremonial complex on site.

 Outside of these largely restored areas, there are a plethora of overgrown temples hidden back in the jungle.
 Of these temples, the most popular one to visit is Temple IV, the tallest temple on site and one that allows for gorgeous views of the jungle once you climb to the top.
 Pop culture nerds will note that this site also appears as the Rebel base on Yavin IV in Star Wars: A New Hope.